yeerenchu09/yeerenchu09/README.md

 - 📫 How to reach me (don't reach me) chilling and a fan of coding
 <!---
-yeerenchu09/yeerenchu09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+yeerenchu09/dynosis a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->If u have any cool codings share with me!
 (Thanks) 😀